cristi-bogdan/LLM-Projects/SETUP.md

 - You should see (llms) in your prompt which is your sign that all is well.
 And now, type: `jupyter lab` and Jupyter Lab should open up, ready for you to get started.

-For those new to Jupyter Lab / Jupyter Notebook, it's a Data Science environment where you can simply hit shift+return in any cell to run it;
+For those new to Jupyter Lab / Jupyter Notebook, it's a Data Science environment where you can simply hit shift+return in any cell to run it.